Published Jan 13, 2026

 FAQs

 At first glance, Figma appears cheaper because you can start for free.
 But the real cost is time.
-Creating App Store screenshots in Figma requires learning design basics, manually adjusting layouts, and repeating the same steps for every update or localization.
-Over months, those hours tire you out.
 AppLaunchpad, on the other hand, is priced based on features and results ($15/month billed annually).
-You pay to get App Store ready screenshots faster, with no design skills and fewer redos.
+You pay to get App Store-ready screenshots faster, with no design skills and fewer redos.

 AppLaunchpad offers a few unique features, such as smart cloning and AI-powered localization.
 Cloning makes it easy to create variations of a single screenshot on various devices, while localization helps you translate your app screenshots into multiple languages.